Terre de L'Elu

 Thomas & Charlotte

-Eight grape varieties are grown at Clos De l’Elu, including Chenin, Cabernet Franc, Gamay, Grolleau and Pineau D’Aunis.
-From these, the estate produce dry red and white wines, as well as a sweet white.
-Red wines are mostly vinified in tanks, using whole grape maceration and a four week infusion.
-White wines are fermented and aged in barrels.
-Each wine produced here is meticulously created, bringing out the unique personality of each one.
+Situated at the edge of the Armorican Massif - The dark soils of "Anjou Noir" provide the perfect setting for Charlotte and Thomas to flex their creativity now that they are no longer restricted by the shackles of the appellation rules.
+They work hard to make wines that are an original expression of the Anjou Noir vineyards.
+Six grape varieties are grown at Clos De l'Elu, including Chenin, Cabernet Franc, Gamay, Grolleau Gris, Pineau D'Aunis and Sauvignon Blanc.
+From these, the estate produces dry red and white wines, as well as a sweet white.
+The red wines are mostly vinified in tanks, using whole grape maceration and a four-week infusion.
+In contrast, the white wines are fermented and aged in barrels.
+Each wine is meticulously crafted, bringing out a unique personality in each of them.Terre de L'Elu Location